 Court Records are public, and are accessible by anyone.
 These records include a court case file that includes a docket and any filings and documents filed in the case.
 You can access your court records via the internet, or at Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains records of a person’s criminal background.
 These online databases are all linked so you are able to track criminal convictions from any other state.
-Go to the Brown County Courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that it was in a different state entirely, you might have to pay a fee for a more comprehensive search.
+Go to the Brown County Courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that it was in a different state entirely, you might have to pay a fee for a more comprehensive search.

-When you look up a person’s crminal records you can get a listing of all the arrests, charges, or convictions for any of the following crimes:
+When you look up a person’s criminal records you can get a listing of all the arrests, charges, or convictions for any of the following crimes:

 - Driving Under the Influence (DUI).